strontic/strontic.github.io/xcyclopedia/library/sihost.exe-259D746528A65ED5953E6294D8EC1507.md

 ## Possible Misuse

 *The following table contains possible examples of `sihost.exe` being misused.
-While `sihost.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `sihost.exe` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --